rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

 ##  Tree Diagrams

 YANG tree diagrams provide a concise representation of a YANG module and SHOULD be included to help readers understand YANG module structure.
-Guidelines on tree diagrams can be found in Section 3 of
+Guidelines on tree diagrams can be found in {{Section 3 of ?RFC8340}}.
-   {{?RFC8340}}.

 If YANG tree diagrams are used, then an informative reference to the YANG tree diagrams specification MUST be included in the document.
 Refer to Section 2.2 of {{?RFC8349}} for an example of such a reference.

 ##  Narrative Sections